Erosion Control With Native Plants

 Virginia Bluebells

 Virginia bluebells are a forest ground cover that grows best in full sun.
 They require moist soil and work well as erosion control along streams and rivers.
-Virginia bluebells will form dense colonies as they seed and will come back year after year.
-They also attract hummingbirds with their blue, tubular flowers.
+Virginia bluebells will form dense colonies as they seed and return year after year.
+Their blue, tubular flowers also attract hummingbirds.
+Virginia Bluebells can also be used in rain gardens for effective erosion control and moisture management.

 Red Cardinal Flower

 Red cardinal flower grows in the wild close to streams and creeks.
-It grows well in clay, making it valuable to people who have heavy soil most things won’t grow in.
+It grows well in clay, making it valuable to people with heavy soil that most things won’t grow in.
+In contrast, sandy soils benefit from compost to improve water-holding capacity and soil aggregation, making them more resilient for plant growth, particularly in erosion control efforts.
 The plants can get up to six feet tall with bright red flowers but are usually 3-4 feet tall.
-Hummingbirds love the red flowers, which are tubular.
-As an added bonus, deer and rabbits do not usually eat red cardinal flowers.
+Hummingbirds love the red tubular flowers.
+As a bonus, deer and rabbits do not usually eat red cardinal flowers.

 Golden Seal